Demonetisation, GST rollout, Covid-19 led to loss of Rs 11.3 lakh crore for Indian economy: Report

 The economic losses they caused are equal to 4.3% of India’s gross domestic product in the financial year 2022-’23, the agency said.

 The informal sector was “severely impacted” by these shocks.
-An estimated 63 lakh informal enterprises shut down between 2015-’16 and 2022-’23 and round 1.6 crore jobs were lost, according to the ratings agency.
+An estimated 63 lakh informal enterprises shut down between 2015-’16 and 2022-’23 and around 1.6 crore jobs were lost, according to the ratings agency.

 “This period also coincided with the rise in the formalisation of the economy, which has led to robust tax collections,” the newspaper quoted the rating agency’s principal economist Sunil Kumar Sinha as saying.